Can You Rent A Car in Europe with US Drivers License?

 While the transport system in Europe is generally fantastic, hiring a car can save you a chunk of time and money spent on travel costs.
 As an American, all you need to rent a car in Europe is your passport and driver’s license in most European countries.

-While an IDP is not a license in itself, it’s basically an internationally-recognized translation of your license into multiple languages.
+While an IDP is not a license in itself, it’s an internationally recognized translation of your license into multiple languages.

 It also comes in handy if you get stopped by the police or in the event of an accident, as the insurance company may not cover you without one.